 Health care, nutritional support in the form of feeding programmes, chlorination of water and measles immunisation were all provided by MSF upon arrival.
 In addition, MSF advocated constantly for their admission as refugees in Pakistan, and for an immediate improvement on the levels of assistance by other agencies - effectively reminding the world of the existence of the Waiting Area.

 Since 2002, the UNHCR had contemplated plans aiming at repatriating, or relocating, the refugees in the Waiting Area as well as the displaced populations around Spin Boldak.
 Finally, in May 2003, the Afghan and Pakistani governments agreed with the UNHCR to close the Waiting Area by the end of July and a repatriation and relocation plan was cobbled together at the last minute to try to meet the short deadline.

-After having expressed its objections regarding the pressure put on refugees to relocate and its concern with the gaps in the plan proposed, MSF declined UNHCR's invitation to participate in the relocation exercise and concentrated its efforts on advocating for dignity and fair treatment for the refugees before, during, and after the relocation.
+Faced with the option of relocating or being treated as illegal immigrants according the Pakistani Foreigners Act, the refugees finally agreed to move.
+After having expressed its objections regarding the pressure put on refugees to relocate and its concern with the gaps in the plan proposed, MSF declined UNHCR's invitation to participate in the relocation exercise and concentrated its efforts on advocating for dignity and fair treatment for the refugees before, during, and after the relocation

 .
 In that sense, MSF advocated successfully for medical screening during registration, medical escorts for the convoys, and adequate service delivery in areas of destination, all of which were put in place following MSF's appeals.